trueuni/Unity-Web3/README.md

 <h3 align="center">Unity SDK</h3>

   <p align="center">
-The Ankr Unity SDK provides an easy way to interact with Web3 and to work with contracts deployed on the blockchain.
+This Unity SDK provides an easy way to interact with Web3 and to work with contracts deployed on the blockchain.
 As a plugin it easily integrates with MetaMask on Android and iOS.
     <br />
-    <a href="https://github.com/Ankr-network/game-unity-demo">View Demo</a>
   </p>
 </div>